altwajre/hello-akka/resources/docs/02-general-concepts/02-actor-system/README.md

     - Defensive programming tries not to leak any failure out and keep everything “under the carpet”.
     - If the problem is communicated to the right person, a better solution can be found.
 - The difficulty in designing such a system is how to decide who should supervise what.
-- There is no single best solution, but there are a few guidelines which might be helpful:
+- There is no single best solution, but there are a few guidelines which might be helpful.

 ### If one actor manages the work another actor is doing, (e.g. by passing on sub-tasks)
 - Then the manager should supervise the child.